Justin Constantine: Injury

 On October 18, 2006, Constantine was on a routine patrol in the Al-Anbar Province.
 He had just stepped out of his Humvee to warn a journalist about a sniper working in the area when the sniper shot his left ear.
 Assisted by Lieutenant Colonel Todd Desgrosseilliers, Navy Corpsman George Grant performed an emergency tracheotomy on Constantine, and then Corporal Buhler risked his life driving over 70 mph to get Constantine to an aid station.
 Constantine recovered at the Walter Reed National Military Medical Center with the help of his future wife, Dahlia.
 As a result of his injuries, Constantine could not see out of his left eye, was missing most of his teeth and the end of his tongue, and could not speak with perfect clarity.
 He also could not run because doctors removed bones from his legs to use in reconstructing his upper and lower jaws.
-His first surgery was 19 hours long and he's since had two dozen reconstructive surgeries.
+His first surgery was 19 hours long and he has since had two dozen reconstructive surgeries.